varvv/contract-deployments/setup-templates/template-upgrade-fault-proofs/README.md

 operation, we need to extract the domain hash and the message hash to approve.

-Go back to the "Overview" tab, and find the `GnosisSafe.checkSignatures` call.
+Go back to the "Summary" tab, and find the `GnosisSafe.checkSignatures` (for OP signers) or `Safe.checkSignatures` (for Coinbase signers) call.
 This call's `data` parameter contains both the domain hash and the message hash that will show up in your Ledger.

 It will be a concatenation of `0x1901`, the domain hash, and the message hash: `0x1901[domain hash][message hash]`.